 Skip to content

 Constipation is a very common, yet frustrating problem that can affect many of us at some point throughout our lives.
-Prevalence rates of constipation in the UK do vary, but worldwide 14% of the population are reported to have suffered at some time 1.
+Prevalence rates of constipation in the UK do vary, but worldwide it is estimated the average prevalence of constipation in adults to be 16%.
+For adults over the age of 60 years this rises sharply to 33.5%1.
 Women are twice as likely to be affected as men and the elderly are more likely to suffer than younger individuals.
 In this article we will be looking at the following areas:

 Subjectively, constipation can have different meanings for different people.
 Symptoms can be reported as any of the following:

 It’s important to remember that everybody’s natural bowel habits are different, and there is no such thing as a ‘normal’ frequency.
 Some people go three times a week, and some people might go three times a day.
 However, what is normal is that you’re consistent and regular, and when you do go, that you don’t need to strain more than usual.
 All you have to do is listen to your body, and you’ll know whether your unique rhythm has changed.

 For some people, managing their constipation is a daily undertaking.
 Common therapeutic options include dietary supplementation with fibre, such as psyllium husks or flax seeds, use of over-the-counter laxatives such as bisacodyl or senna-based stimulant laxatives and in severe cases, the use of prescription medication such as lactulose or lubiprostone.